 Symptoms of UTI in men

-The following symptoms are characteristic of urinary tract infections in men:
+The main symptoms of urinary tract infections in men are:

 - Presence of blood in the urine